icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 XTerm232 1.0.1 :: 2003-10-30
 XTerm232 1.0.0 :: 2003-10-14

-Content of the above historical versions has been removed in order to compact this file such it fits the SourceForge limitation of ~900 lines for the online release notes.
+Content of the above Alpha and Beta versions has been removed in order to compact this file such it fits the SourceForge limitation of 64 KB for the online release notes.

 ====================================================================================================
 5. Roadmap
 ====================================================================================================

-YAT 2.0
+YAT 2
 ----------------------------------------------------------------------------------------------------
-YAT 2.0 is now in maintenance mode, i.e. focus on bug fixes and minor changes, while work for YAT 4.0 is already ongoing.
+YAT 2 is in maintenance mode now, i.e. focus on bug fixes and minor changes, while work for YAT 4 is already ongoing.
+Still, YAT 2.4 is intended to upgrade to the .NET 4.0 runtime and framework, versions 2.2 and 2.3 will be skipped in favor of the digit 4.

-(YAT 3.0 will be skipped to prevent naming conflict with yat3 of Dieter Fauth that became public around the same time as YAT.
+(Major version 3 will be skipped to prevent naming conflict with yat3 of Dieter Fauth that became public around the same time as YAT.
 And, 4.0 buzzes more anyway (industry 4.0 and the like ;-))

-YAT 4.0 with Scripting :: Expected in late 2019 or 2020
+YAT 4 with Scripting :: Expected in 2020
 ----------------------------------------------------------------------------------------------------
 YAT 4.0 will feature the integration of a scripting environment, based on the CSScript engine.
 Scripting will allow you to script YAT and automate repetitive tasks, use it for test automation,